xibitdigital/e-logger/README.md

-# Console enahancement with Winston
+# Console enhancement with Winston

 Simple overrides to console to add some useful info.